 A quality GCP can be as simple as two intersecting lines.
 The goal is to create a visible feature on the area that is being flown.
 Because flying altitudes are generally from 250-400 ft (about 75 to 120 meters), the GCP needs to be clearly visible in as many images as possible.
 Each GCP must be visible in at least 4 images or we cannot include it.

 4. Are your GCPs at least 50ft from the edges of your map?

 We highly recommend leaving a 50ft buffer between your GCP and the boundaries of your map.
 This is because if your GCP falls outside the map boundaries, even by 1 foot, we cannot process it.
 What a waste!
-Our recommended GCP placement strategy is to use 4 GCPs located in the 4 corners of your map on relatively flat surfaces with one more the center.
+Our recommended GCP placement strategy is to use 4 GCPs located in the 4 corners of your map on relatively flat surfaces with one more in the center.

 Again, DroneDeploy requires a minimum of 4 GCPs for processing.
-In our experience, 5 GCP work great and very rarely are more than 10 needed, even for particularly larger maps.
+In our experience, 5 GCP work great, and very rarely are more than 10 needed, even for particularly larger maps.

 5. Do your .CSV headings and units match your EPSG code?